 We will continue to provide individual attention in small classes for our boys and girls.
-The planned average class size for Reception, Year 1 and Year 2 will be 18 with a maximum of 20 pupils.
+The planned average class size for Reception, Year 1 and Year 2 will be 20 pupils.

 Uniform and Equipment

-No, there will be a new uniform which will be available to buy when your daughter or son is ready for a replacement uniform or earlier, if you wish.
+There will be a new uniform, which combines the existing colours of navy blue and gold.
+This will be available to buy for September but there is no requirement to do so until your daughter or son is ready for a replacement uniform.

 The outdoor spaces in our new school will have all areas of provision to enable our young learners to progress in an age-related way towards the completion of their Early Learning Goals.
-Existing resources from both schools will be used and additional investment will be made as needed.
+Where possible existing resources will be used with additional investment in new equipment as required.

 Our outdoor curriculum for the new school will be comparable to what is currently provided.
 As plans are made, we will continue to share any updates with you.

-Once the Head of School is in post and classes and class teachers finalised, the children from Centenary House will have lots of opportunities to visit their new school and to feel confident, happy and safe in their new space.
+After the Easter break the children from Centenary House will have lots of opportunities to visit their new school and to feel confident, happy and safe in their new space.
 There will be plenty of transition activities giving all children the opportunity to meet their future classmates and their teacher.

 As has been the case for all the Foundation schools during the pandemic, we will ensure that Wakefield Grammar Pre-Preparatory School is able to operate safely in accordance with Department for Education and Public Health England guidance in force at the time.

-Ordinarily we would welcome parents in school to hear our plans and host a Q&A. We propose to host a Google Meet in the Spring of 2021, and an invitation containing a link to join the meeting will be emailed to you.
+Ordinarily we would welcome parents in school to hear our plans and host a Q&A. We propose to host a Google Meet during the summer term and an invitation containing a link to join the meeting will be emailed to you in due course.